we-are-Joinup/provider-api-doc/source/includes/_urls.md

 Parameter | Description
 --------- | -----------
-PROVIDER-PREFIX | Identificator of your system in our URL path PLATFORM | server
+PROVIDER-PREFIX | Identificator of your system in our URL path.
+You can choose it PLATFORM | server
 VERSION | 3.0.0